 Vision Statement A Perilous Way to Set Strategy

 Vision Statement: My former home city, Georgetown in Texas, is one of the first US cities of more than 50,000 inhabitants with 100% renewable energy supply—provided by its own power municipal utility.
-Building on that achievement, the City developed a vision statement to provide focus and strategic direction for the City’s community.
+Building on that achievement, the City sought to develop a vision statement to provide focus and strategic direction for the City’s community.

 Many cities and large towns in the US similarly try to encapsulate what they think will be uplifting and inspiring words both for local councillors, city administrators and the citizens seeking to improve the place where they live.

-However, vision statement risks are considerable.
-For instance, Charlottesville, Virginia created one which states its vision to be, among other things: “a leader in innovation, environmental sustainability, and social and economic justice, and healthy race relations”, as well as “a united community that treasures diversity.”
+However, the risks associated with a vision statement are considerable.
+For instance anther city, Charlottesville, Virginia created a vision statement which, among other things uses these words: “a leader in innovation, environmental sustainability, and social and economic justice, and healthy race relations”, as well as “a united community that treasures diversity.”

 A Lesson for New Ventures